2 May 2022 | 5 min Read

-I opened up by learning their mothers cooking style from their father.
-At times they would seek the help of their own mother to bring them the exact taste of their mothers love.
+I opened up by learning their mothers cooking styles from their fathers.
+At times they would seek the help of their own mother to bring them the exact taste of their mother’s love.
 Being a vegetarian I learnt to cook chicken for them.
-Was actively present and represented on all school events.
+Was actively present and represented at all school events.

 Yes, I have and they follow it with respect.

-The rules are mainly to listen with reasoning and follow.
-For example, if I ask them to finish their homework by 6 pm today, but their submission is for day after tomorrow, they need to negotiate a committed time and will do it without my push.
+The rules are mainly to listen to reasoning and follow.
+For example, if I ask them to finish their homework by 6 pm today, but their submission is for the day after tomorrow, they need to negotiate a committed time and will do it without my push.

-In that sense our communication is always open and they also get an opportunity to take their own decisions and work on their set goals.
-In this way they follow their rules and do not try to break it.
-We as a family are always open to listen to another’s perspective and work as a team
+In that sense, our communication is always open and they also get an opportunity to take their own decisions and work on their set goals.
+In this way, they follow their rules and do not try to break them.
+We as a family are always open to listening to another’s perspective and working as a team

 I welcome those people to my abode, there is nothing to prove.